-The Casino Project is a large porphyry-type copper-gold-molybdenum deposit located 560 km from the year-round port of Skagway, Alaska and 380 km from the capital city of Whitehorse in the Yukon Territory of Canada.
+The Casino project is a large porphyry-type copper-gold-molybdenum deposit located 560 kilometers from the year-round port of Skagway, Alaska and 380 kilometers from the capital city of Whitehorse in the Yukon Territory of Canada.

 Feasibility Study: Excellent Economics

-One of the largest undeveloped copper-gold deposits in Canada, Casino contains a NI 43-101 compliant Proven and Probable Reserve of 8.9 M oz gold and 4.5 B lbs copper contained in 1.12 B tonnes of ore.
-The project holds plenty of upside potential as well, with additional Inferred Resources of 9.0 M oz of gold and 5.4 B lbs of copper.
+One of the largest undeveloped copper-gold deposits in Canada, Casino contains a NI 43-101 compliant proven and probable reserve of 8.9 million ounces of gold and 4.5 billion pounds of copper contained in 1.12 billion tonnes of ore.
+The project holds plenty of upside potential as well, with an inferred resource of 9.0 million ounces of gold and 5.4 billion pounds of copper.

-The project has an initial mine life of 22 years at 120,000 tonnes per day throughput, with the potential for an additional 25+ years if the Inferred Resource is mined as well.
-The deposit is naturally hedged with copper accounting for approximately for 46% and gold contributing 34% of the projected revenue.
+The project has an initial mine life of 22 years at 120,000 tonnes per day throughput, with the potential for an additional 25 years if the inferred resource is mined as well.
+The deposit is naturally hedged with copper accounting for approximately for 46 percent and gold contributing 34 percent of the projected revenue.

-While the capital and operating costs are excellent, it’s the low strip-ratio that’s truly impressive.
+Adding onto the promising capital and operating costs, the low strip-ratios are some of the lowest in the industry.
 A strip-ratio of less than 1:1 is considered low in the industry.
-The Casino Project has a predicted strip ratio of 0.49:1 for the first four years of operation and a strip ratio of 0.59:1 for the life of mine.
+The Casino project has a predicted strip ratio of 0.49:1 for the first four years of operation and a strip ratio of 0.59:1 for the life of mine.

-“This project is economic at Spot prices.
+“This project is economic at spot prices.
 And that’s one of the main aspects of what separates Casino from other developing projects.
-We are not positioning this for a recovery in commodity prices – Casino is economic at this point in this cycle.” explains Paul West-Sells, President & COO.
+We are not positioning this for a recovery in commodity prices – Casino is economic at this point in this cycle,” said West-Sells.

 Engineering and Construction

 Western Copper and Gold is actively advancing key aspects of the engineering work at Casino.
-The Company signed an agreement with M3 Engineering and Technology to build the mine and has a letter of intent with the engineering firm for the operations and management of the mine once in production (see September 9, 2014 news release).
+The company has signed an agreement with M3 Engineering and Technology to build the mine and has an LOI with the engineering firm for the operations and management of the mine once in production.

-Western Copper and Gold has also secured a memorandum of understanding with Siemens concerning operations, equipment supply and funding for a power plant and other electrical equipment required for mining and processing facilities.
+Western Copper and Gold has also secured an MOU with Siemens concerning operations, equipment supply and funding for a power plant and other electrical equipment required for mining and processing facilities.
 In addition, initial agreements have been made with potential suppliers of liquefied natural gas.

 Delivering Copper at the Right Time